-Second, they may be "too busy" themselves to be truly proactive with your account - or maybe they don't want to admit the service package they sold you has become OUTDATED and inadequate compared to far superior solutions available today.
+Second, they may be "too busy" themselves to be truly proactive with your account.
+Or maybe they don't want to admit the service package they sold you has become OUTDATED and inadequate compared to far superior solutions available today.
 At industry events, I'm shocked to hear other IT companies say, "We don't want to incur that expense," when talking about new and critical cyber security tools available.
-Their frugality CAN be your demise.
+Their cheapness CAN be your demise.

-And finally, NOBODY (particularly IT guys) likes to admit they are out of their depth.
+And finally, NOBODY (particularly IT guys) likes to admit they are out of their league.
 They feel compelled to exaggerate their ability to avoid being fired.
 To be fair, they might actually have you covered and be on top of it all.
 So how do you know?

 Is Your Current IT Company Doing Their Job?

 Take This Quiz To Find Out

 If your current IT company does not score a "Yes" on every point, they are NOT adequately protecting you.
-Don't let them "convince" you otherwise and DO NOT give them a free pass on any one of these critical points.
+Don't let them "convince" you otherwise, and DO NOT give them a free pass on any one of these critical points.

 Further, it's important that you get verification on the items listed.
-Simply asking, "Do you have insurance to cover US if you make a mistake?" is good, but getting a copy of the policy or other verification is critical.
-When push comes to shove, they can deny they told you.

-- □ Have they met with you recently in the last 3 months specifically to review and discuss what they are doing NOW to protect you?
+Simply asking, "Do you have insurance to cover us if you make a mistake?" is good, but getting a copy of the policy or other verification is critical.
+When push comes to shove, they can deny they told you. ☐ Have they met with you recently - in the last 3 months - specifically to review and discuss what they are doing NOW to protect you?
 Have they told you about new and inexpensive tools such as Dark Web monitoring for your company's credentials or advanced endpoint security to protect you from attacks that antivirus is unable to detect and prevent?
-If you are outsourcing your IT support, they should, at a MINIMUM, provide you with a quarterly review and report of what they've done and are doing to protect you AND to discuss new threats and areas you will need to address. - Do they proactively monitor, patch, and update your computer network's critical security settings daily?
+If you are outsourcing your IT support, they should, at a MINIMUM, provide you with a quarterly review and report of what they've done - and are doing - to protect you AND to discuss new threats and areas you will need to address.
+Do they proactively monitor, patch, and update your computer network's critical security settings daily?
 Weekly?
 At all?
-Are they reviewing your firewall's event logs for 3 Riverchase Office Plaza Ste 114 suspicious activity?
+Are they reviewing your firewall's event logs for suspicious activity?
 How do you know for sure?
 Are they providing ANY kind of verification to you or your team?
+Have they EVER urged you to talk to your insurance company to make sure you have the right kind of insurance to protect against fraud?
+Cyber liability? ☐ Do THEY have adequate insurance to cover YOU if they make a mistake and your network is compromised?
+Do you have a copy of THEIR CURRENT policy?
+Does it specifically cover YOU for losses and damages? ☐ Have you been fully and frankly briefed on what to do IF you get compromised?
+Have they provided you with a response plan?
+If not, WHY? ☐ Have they told you if they are outsourcing your support to a 3rd-party organization?
+DO YOU KNOW WHO HAS ACCESS TO YOUR PERSONAL COMPUTER AND NETWORK?
+If they are outsourcing, have they shown you what security controls they have in place to ensure a rogue technician, living in another country, would be prevented from using their free and full access to your network to do harm?
+Do they have a ransomware-proof backup system in place?
+One of the reasons the WannaCry virus was so devastating was because it was designed to find, corrupt, and lock because that's what your IT vendor is telling you.